kolobok86/dns-proxy/README.md

 ### Matching incoming requests' hostnames with these in `requestsToForge` section
 Currently, each request, whose hostname contans item's `hostName` value, will match that item.
 I.e., for item with `"hostName": "example.com"`, any of incoming requests with hostnames `example.com`, `www.example.com`, `example.com.net` will match.
 This will be improved in future releases, enabling usage of asterisk `*` substitutions and / or regular expressions.

+`requestsToForge`'s items are iterated one by one, till the first match.
+Say, if you have `hostName`s 'example.com' and 'www.example.com' in your config, and request contains 'www.example.com', first 'example.com' will match this pattern, and processing will stop on it.
+So, the more specific records should be placed above the less specific ones in the config.

 ### Forge IPv4 address in response
 If you need to return specific IP address for given hostname, create a record in `requestsToForge` section, contaning the hostname in `hostName` field, and IP address in `ip` field respectively, like that:
 ```json